stephematician/mimputest/README.md

-# smirf: Missing data (multiple) imputation using a fast implementation of random forests
+# smirf: Single or multiple imputation of missing data using random forests

 _Stephen Wade_